GSA/digitalgov.gov/content/news/2021/11/2021-11-15-webinar-recap-u-s-web-design-system-october-2021-monthly-call.md

 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 *The [presentation deck and script](https://digital.gov/event/2021/10/21/uswds-monthly-call-october-2021/) from the U.S. Web Design System (USWDS) [October Monthly Call](https://digital.gov/event/2021/10/21/uswds-monthly-call-october-2021/) are now available.
 Remember to tune in for the U.S. Web Design System monthly calls every third Thursday of the month.*

 For the October 2021 call, we focused on how our community can better solve problems together, as we prepare for a new major USWDS release next year.
 We looked at tools and channels that we will be using to better connect as a design system community, as well as ways everyone can contribute.

-### **Design system projects are collaborative projects, but they can become fragmented without a core community and communication.**
+## Design system projects are collaborative projects, but they can become fragmented without a core community and communication

 We want to help teams spend less time on problems others have already solved.